Benunc/better-click-to-tweet/readme.txt

 If you are not a developer, I have released a premium add-on for selecting among several (and growing) different style options.
 Check out [Premium Styles](http://benlikes.us/bcttps "Premium Styles for Better Click To Tweet")

 = How does Better Click To Tweet work? =
-Better Click To Tweet enables you to create beautiful Click To Tweet boxes in your blog posts.
-Once you've installed and activated the plugin, click on the settings link to put in your Twitter username, and save the settings.
+Better Click To Tweet enables you to create beautiful call-out boxes in your blog posts, asking your readers to share on X. Once you've installed and activated the plugin, click on the settings link to put in your Twitter username, and save the settings.

-Then, wherever you want to insert a Click to Tweet quote, use a shortcode in the format `[bctt tweet="xxxxxxxxxxxx"]` replacing the `xxxxxxx` with your tweetable quote.
+Then, wherever you want to insert a shareable quote, use a shortcode in the format `[bctt tweet="xxxxxxxxxxxx"]` replacing the `xxxxxxx` with your shareable quote.

-In the visual editor, you can click the blue birdy icon in the toolbar and a correctly formatted shortcode will be inserted in your text.
-For more info or clarifications, start a [support thread](https://wordpress.org/support/plugin/better-click-to-tweet "support forum").
-I'll actively answer.
+There's also a block for the WordPress Block Editor!

 = How does the URL shortener functionality work? = Better Click To Tweet gives you the maximum number of characters possible.
 Allow me to explain:

-Twitter automatically routes every link through its own URL shortener (you might recognize t.co as the domain they use).
+X automatically routes every link through its own URL shortener (you might recognize t.co as the domain they use).
 For their t.co links, the length is automatically truncated to 23 characters for URLs.
 This leaves 253 characters after the URL for you to use to compose your tweet.
 Even a link that is run through bit.ly or a yourls.org install is still routed through t.co in the tweet.

 The benefit of URL shorteners goes beyond just character length, though.
 Many users use bit.ly or a similar service to track numbers of clicks and other analytical data.
 I personally use yourls.org to power http://benlikes.us for my shortened links.